defenseunicorns/uds-common/tasks/README.md

 - K3D: 5.9.0

 > [!NOTE]
-> Zarf is not required for tasks in this repo, the vendored zarf (`uds zarf`) included with UDS CLI is used instead to prevent version mismatches.
+> Zarf is not required for tasks in this repo when using `uds` CLI, the vendored zarf (`uds zarf`) included with UDS CLI is used instead to prevent version mismatches.
+If using `maru` directly you will need to look at the tasks you are including and determine whether you need to install `zarf` and/or `uds`.

 ## Task Files